Debt Collection, Credit Reports and Skip Tracing in Israel, the Palestinian Authority (Palestine) and Around the Globe

 Probably the biggest problem facing foreign creditors owed debt by an Israeli Limited company/corporation results from bankruptcy or inability of the debtor Limited corporation to pay its debt out of its assets.

-This problem is the result of the principals of the "Limited corporation".
+This problem is the result of the principle of the "Limited corporation".
 As in most advanced economies, stock owners in Limited companies in Israel enjoy broad protection from being held personally responsible for the debts and liabilities of the corporation.
 This means that creditors of Israeli companies can only reach as far as the corporation's assets, This means that they can not under ordinary circumstances reach the personal assets of the shareholders of the Limited company.

 However, under certain circumstances in Israel, those to whom the Limited company owes money will attempt to "pierce the corporate veil", the legal term usually used to describe an action to have the corporation entity "unmasked" for the purposes of tryng to obtain personal liability on the stock owner (and/or certain people in management position-a wife of a stock owner who runs/manages the company, for example) and thus could result in personal assets being reached.

-An action to pierce the corporate veil usually occurs in civil suits when the corporation is believed to have insufficient assets to cover its liabilities to debtors, and the plaintiff/creditor contends that the corporation is actually a fake/sham entity, that is, the corporation is not really a seperate individual, but is merely an extension or alias of its shareholders, being used to advance their private interests and not the corporation's or to perpetrate a fraudulent act.
+An action to pierce the corporate veil usually occurs in civil suits when the corporation is believed to have insufficient assets to cover its liabilities to debtors, and the plaintiff/creditor contends that the corporation is actually a fake/sham entity, that is, the corporation is not really a separate individualqentity, but is merely an extension or alias of its shareholders, being used to advance their private interests and not the corporation's or to perpetrate a fraudulent act.

 How Courts in Israel evaluate whether to pierce the veil

 Did the corporation practice proper procedure in things like appointment of directors, stock offering, the holding of its yearly meetings, the filing of yearly reports with the state agency responsible and how its books and accounts were maintained.
-If the corporation was dependent on assets beonging to a shareholder or its finances were mixed with those of its equity owners it may raise a red flag.
+If the corporation was dependent on assets belonging to a shareholder or its finances were mixed with those of its equity owners it may raise a red flag.

 Was the company used to advance the individual shareholder's personal benefit contrary to the company's.